NTSB chair escaped her smashed Subaru with a concussion, and many questions

 “I felt like that seat belt really saved my life,” Homendy said.

-In an interview with The Washington Post, she discussed the agency’s work of trying to save lives through increasing safety on the nation’s roads, rails and airplanes — and how she grilled her teenage daughter’s school about bus safety before a field trip.
+In an interview with The Washington Post, she discussed the agency’s work of trying to save lives through increasing safety on the nation’s roads, rails and airplanes — and how she grills her daughter’s school about bus safety before a field trip.
 The interview was edited for length and clarity.

 Q: As someone who has talked a lot about cutting the nation’s road deaths from more than 38,000 a year to zero, how do you deal with the reality of how difficult that is while still trying to push people to get there?